Bible verses about abandonment

 Trials are for your good.

-You may have times where it seems that He has forsaken you, but He will never forsake His children.
+You may have times in your life when it seems that He has forsaken you, but He will never forsake His children.

 Jesus felt abandoned.